 I made it clear earlier that I understand and endorse the measures taken by the government to brake consumption running away and reduce the bureaucratic expenses of government.
-But I cannot support a policy that deliberately or not, will lead not only to the restriction, but to an absolute decline of production, and especially investment, so causing the economy to shrink and contract once again.
+However, I cannot support a policy that deliberately or not, may perhaps lead not only to the restriction, but to an excessive absolute decline of production, and especially investment, so causing the economy to contract dramatically once again.

-The hardest theoretical and practical problems come when we try to clarify the relationship between the growth of the economy on the one hand and the balance-of-payments deficit and foreign debt on the other.
+The hardest theoretical and practical problems come when we try to clarify the relationship between the growth of the economy on the one hand and the balanceof-payments deficit and foreign debt on the other.
 (Here I must ask readers to excuse me for touching on the same question twice: once now in relation to the balance of payments, and again later in connection with growth.)